lblod/app-verenigingen-loket-harvester/README.md

 ```

 This should generate a migration for you to add the user account.

+:warning: If running locally, create the migration file in `config/migrations/local`

 Afterwards make sure to restart the migration service to execute the migration

 ```sh